Alerovere/WALIS/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5979520.svg)](https://doi.org/10.5281/zenodo.5979520)

 This is the repository for the World Atlas of Last Interglacial Shorelines (WALIS).
-It contains the full database in various formats, and python scripts and Jupyter notebooks to download, query and analyse the data, as well as links to other repositories related to WALIS.
+It contains the full database in various formats, and python scripts and Jupyter notebooks to download, query and analyse the data.
+It also includes links to other repositories related to WALIS.

 Find more information on the project and associated tools [here](https://alerovere.github.io/WALIS/)